 Five: Develop Tracking Systems

-You will need to track your plans in order to measure success, thereby determining if you have accomplished the goals necessary to bring you closer to achieving your mission.
+You will need to track your plans in order to measure success, thereby determining if you have accomplished the smart goals necessary to bring you closer to achieving your mission.

-As with all things in life, accomplishing these goals will require time.
+As with all things in life, accomplishing these smart goals will require time.
 You should keep a digital calendar.
-This will allow you to schedule recurring time every week in your schedule to focus on the set goals.
+This will allow you to schedule recurring time every week in your schedule to focus on the set smart goals.

-If your goals require other people then create weekly, bi-weekly, or monthly meetings with those people to review them together.
+If your smart goals require other people then create weekly, bi-weekly, or monthly meetings with those people to review them together.

 Allow yourself to view your progress.
 Create a visual space where you can, at a glance, see how you are doing.
 At Founder Institute we create dashboards using software.
 I personally use Todoist to track my tasks.
 But you could use something as simple as a whiteboard, which you take the time to update weekly.

-I like to stack order my goals by the things in the next 90 days that will bring in the most revenue.
+I like to stack order my smart goals by the things in the next 90 days that will bring in the most revenue.
 Depending on your life, this can at times be a shifting and moving target.
 Which is why I re-evaluate it throughout the year.

 It will take time to accomplish the five steps, but the result will be a strong annual plan for your life.
-In the coming months you will accomplish more then ever before.
+In the coming months you will accomplish more than ever before.
 Ensuring that your day to day grind is not just busy work, but meaningful work bringing you closer to the long term vision for your life.

 If you want some help and guidance in 2019, be sure to check out two of our Founder Institute NY portfolio company’s which might be able to help!
 Tenshey is on a mission to advance gender diversity and leadership development through executive coaching.
 The Lighthouse is a curated community of vetted industry insiders providing tailored career advice and support.

 Remember, that the long term grind can be a powerful force.
 When you work toward your personal mission the long tail rewards will be the most meaningful!
-You may fail more then once, but keep going.
+You may fail more than once, but keep going.
 That’s the moment when everyone else quits and you start to become an outlier.
 That’s when you break away from the pack.
 Keep the grind going.

 I for one am excited for 2019, as major internet milestones are passed.
 Truth Seekers are pushed to the forefront of society as the Time Person of the Year.
 Private companies like Space X set records for most flights in a year.
 As investors leave mobile behind to look for new areas to back, such as blockchain, Artificial Intelligence, quantum computing, and more.
 I can’t wait to see what tomorrow looks like as we build it together!